AnalystOlaide/E-Commerce-Business-Analysis-Project/README.md

 ## Problem Statement

-Despite strong revenue and operational performance, the business seeks to answer the following critical questions:
+Despite strong revenue and operational performance, the business is striving for sustained growth and profitability in an increasingly competitive market.
+To make data-driven strategic decisions, the organization needs to address key business questions that will unlock deeper insights into customer behavior, operational efficiency, and market opportunities.
+The business seeks to answer the following critical questions:

 1. **Product Performance**: Which product categories and subcategories generate the highest and lowest revenue and profit?
 2. **Customer Segmentation**: Which demographic groups (age, gender, marital status, income) contribute most to revenue and which are at risk of churn?